-In these passages of Revelation, however, it is evident that the allusions to the 'plagues of Egypt', which made way for the Exodus of the Israelites, are not taken in any order, neither in their entirety.
+In these passages of Revelation, however, it is evident that the allusions to the 'plagues of Egypt', which made way for the exodus of the Israelites, are not taken in any order, neither in their entirety.
 Similarly, not all aspects of the trumpet and bowl plagues allude to the plagues of Egypt (e.g., Rev 9,13-19; 16,8-9; 16,12-16).
 The allusions are neither comprehensive nor systematic.
 In fact, the plagues of the trumpets and bowls appear to differ from the plagues of Egypt in almost every way.
-Without doubt, the use of Exodus language to describe the trumpet and bowl plagues relates to the fact that the greatest number of allusions to the exodus theme is to be found between these two series of plagues (i.e., Rev 10-15).
-The use of this language to describe the judgment plagues therefore indicates how these intervening chapters should be understood: as an eschatological exodus recalling the ancient exodus pattern of biblical judgment and salvation-judgment on the worldly Egyptians and salvation for the faithful Israelites.
+The use of exodus language to describe the trumpet and bowl plagues is most probably related to the fact that the greatest concentration of allusions to the exodus theme is found enclosed by these plagues (i.e., Rev 10-15).
+The use of exodus language to describe the judgment plagues signals the way these